 Being in a small, rural community, the school recognizes that students are often working outside of school hours.
-It is encouraged that students participate in our School To Work programming if they will need to work during school hours.
-Up to 2.0 credits of STW may be earned toward graduation requirements in each of the Junior and Senior years.
-All children under the age of 18 are required to attend school during normal school hours, and the board believes that attendance at school, full effort in completing school assignments, and participation in school-related activities should be a student's primary focus.
+It is encouraged that students participate in our School To Work programming.
+Juniors may take up to 2.0 credits of STW per semester.
+Seniors may earn more than 2.0 credits per semester with prior approval from administration and School-to-Work Coordinator.
+All children under the age of 18 are required to attend school during normal school hours, are expected to give full effort in completing school assignments, and participation in school-related activities should be a student's primary focus.
 The school does not encourage students to take jobs outside of school that could interfere with their success in the academic program.
-However, If a student believes that s/he must maintain a job in addition to going to school s/he must first make contact with his/her school counselor and the School to Work Coordinator to discuss any legal requirements and obtain any needed documents.
+However, if a student believes that s/he must maintain a job in addition to going to school s/he must first make contact with his/her school counselor and the School to Work Coordinator to discuss any legal requirements and obtain any needed documents.
 (Board Policy 5895)